 No official destination percentages are published in the available results for this review, so families who want hard numbers on progression should ask directly what the most recent Year 11 leavers did next and how the school tracks and supports those pathways.

 Atlantic Academy Portland is state-funded, so there are no tuition fees.
 Entry is managed through Dorset’s coordinated admissions process for main intakes.
-Dorset Council’s published timeline for September 2026 entry is clear:
+For Year 7 entry in September 2027 in Dorset, applications close on 31 October 2026, with offers issued on 1 March 2027.

 Demand indicators from recent admissions data suggest pressure at both main entry points.
 For Reception, there were 49 applications for 22 offers, which equates to 2.23 applications per place.
 For Year 7, there were 87 applications for 72 offers, around 1.21 applications per place.
 Both routes are classed as oversubscribed, which implies that oversubscription criteria, rather than simple availability, can determine offers.